No Reply (song): Music

+Charts

 Reception

 In his book, Revolution in the Head, Ian MacDonald comments that the "double-tracked vocals generate a stunning power" in the song's "climactic middle sixteen", which is among the most exciting 30 seconds in the Beatles' catalogue.
 He describes the track as "an enticingly downbeat opener" for Beatles for Sale.
 McDonald adds that the group considered repeating the section, but "wisely" decided that "less-is-more".

 In 2006, Mojo placed "No Reply" at number 63 on its list of "The 101 Greatest Beatles Songs".
 In his commentary on the track, Chris Hillman, a founding member of the American folk-rock band the Byrds, admired the imagery of the lyrics and the "funky, out of left-field" rhythms played by Lennon and Harrison.
 He added: "There is no rock blueprint for this … This is the stuff which got us all over here to put down the mandolins and banjos and plug in and pay attention to rock again."